Have you heard people talking about the “science of reading”?

 What’s that all about?

 But this conversation can get a little murky.
-So in today’s post, I’m going to explain what people usually mean when they talk about the “science of reading,” what excites me and concerns me about this conversation, and the best, science-based practices you can take away and use in your classroom.
+So in today’s post, I’m going to explain what people sometimes mean when they talk about the “science of reading,” what excites me and concerns me about this conversation, and the best, science-based practices you can take away and use in your classroom.